olk/kscrapy/README.md

 }
 ```

-An example payload sent to the statistics topic will look like:
+An example payload sent to the stats topic might look like:
 ```json
 {
 	"pages_crawled": 3,